againerju/r_u_maad/README.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The following license statement:
 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *With this e-mail I agree that I will use the TCG dataset following the Creative Common Attribution-NonCommercial 4.0 International License.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *With this e-mail I agree that I will use the R-U-MAAD dataset following the Creative Common Attribution-NonCommercial 4.0 International License.*

 We will promptly reply with a download link.
 Download the `.tar.gz` file and copy it into `/datasets/r_u_maad`.